-- Ability to communicate with patients, families and other health care professionals. - Problem-solving abilities sufficient for clinical judgment. - Dexterity, range of motion, and eye/hand coordination sufficient to perform procedures and manipulate equipment, including intervention in an emergency situation. - Auditory and visual ability sufficient for assessment of health care status, and from providing safe and effective care. - Emotional health sufficient to provide safe and effective care, meet the physical demands of patient care, including but not limited to the ability to lift, position, and transport patient and the ability to lift, move and position heavy equipment. - Meet the Minimal Technical Criteria Standards as outlined on the medical form.
+- Ability to communicate with patients, families and other health care professionals. - Problem-solving abilities sufficient for clinical judgment. - Dexterity, range of motion, and eye/hand coordination sufficient to perform procedures and manipulate equipment, including intervention in an emergency situation. - Auditory and visual ability sufficient for assessment of health care status, and for providing safe and effective care. - Emotional health sufficient to provide safe and effective care, meet the physical demands of patient care, including but not limited to the ability to lift, position, and transport patient and the ability to lift, move and position heavy equipment. - Meet the Minimal Technical Criteria Standards as outlined on the medical form.

-Please note: The admission requirements are under review for the 2014-15 academic year.
-See the Bellin College website for most up-to-date information.
+Please note: The Bellin College website has the most up-to-date information related to admissions requirements.